Which food is not good for sperm?

 In general, the most common causes of low sperm count are overall health and lifestyle factors such as stress.
 A history of hormone imbalances, chemotherapy, radiation, tumors, or sexually transmitted infections may also influence the sperm count.

-Sperm count may be impacted by many factors, which may include:
+Sperm count may be impacted by many of the following factors:

 - Medical conditions: